S1.E5.Shoe_Horn

 Wes glared at him, took out his wallet, pulled out a twenty, and placed it on the counter.
 “I can’t have you ruining my weekend plans.
 Scott.
 Take the money and don’t.”

-Scott looked around to see if anyone was looking, as if this little bribe was a criminal act, and slid the bill into his pocket.
+Scott looked around to see if anyone was watching, as if this little bribe was a criminal act, and slid the bill into his pocket.

 “I’ll need them back by Monday,” he whispered, and then took another puff.

 Wes closed the car door a little harshly, just under a slam, as Jace buckled in.
-His nephew waited for him to turn the key, two stacks of three video games each on his lap and a pair of consoles at his feet.
-He waited for Wes to start the car, or at least turn on the air conditioning, but currently he was only gripping the wheel and grumbling.
+His “friendless” nephew waited for him to turn the key, with two stacks of three games each on his lap and a pair of consoles at his feet.
+But Wes did not start the car, or even at least get the air conditioning running.
+Instead, he sat there gripping the wheel and grumbling.

-“So… are we going to go?”
-Jace asked after an uncomfortable silence.
+“Um… Are we going?”
+Jace asked to break an uncomfortable silence.

-“Yeah, yeah…” Wes turned on the engine to get some air flowing.
+“Yeah, sure…” Wes turned on the engine to get some air flowing.
 “I don’t like it when people try to interfere with my put-together plans.
 That’s all.
 Just a little ticked.”

 “What are you talking about?”

 “That guy at the counter.
 Scott.
 I don’t remember Scott.
-By the time I started coming to Video Klub, I guess he was long gone, never spoken of by the employees I remember.
+By the time I started coming to Video Klub, I guess he was long gone, never spoken of by the employees I can recall.
 Probably because he was a jerk, I’m guessing.
 Trying to ruin everything.”

-“But now we can go home and you can talk about 16-bits games all night, and how it’s ‘beautiful’ that people worked together to make them so great or whatever.”
+“But now we can go ‘home’ and you can talk about 16-bit games all night, and how it’s ‘beautiful’ that people worked together to make them really great or whatever.”

 Wes gave Jace a small chuckle.
 “You’re becoming more like me every day.
-Video Klub…” he sighed and looked at the storefront.
-“It rented out DVDs when they came along, but streaming killed it just like they did to Blockbuster.
-Still had the last laugh, though—I think it closed a year after the big blue ticket did.”
+Video Klub…” He sighed and looked at the storefront.
+“It rented out DVDs when they came along, but streaming killed it just like it did to Blockbuster.
+Place still had the last laugh, though; I think it closed a year after the big blue ticket did.”

 “Did… people try to ‘ruin’ stuff for you during your first visit?”

-“Huh?
-Oh, hm, not really.
-But I didn’t really have ‘plans’ because I don’t really make them for myself, usually.
+“Hm?
+Oh, um, not really.
+But I didn’t have many ‘plans’ anyway, because I don’t usually make them for myself.
 I just want to show you some neat things.”

-“Yeah, but do you think that there’s, like… time cops or something?”
+“Okay, but do you think that there are, like… time cops, or something?”

 “What?
 Time cops?”
 Wes laughed.
 “W-where’d you get an idea like that?”